Driving and characterizing nucleation of urea and glycine polymorphs in water: Results and Discussion

 Glycine is the simplest amino acid, with its R-group consisting of a single hydrogen atom \cite{Lehninger2008}.
 Glycine has multiple physiological functions: it serves as a precursor to more complex biomolecules such as heme, purines, creatine, and more complex amino acids; glycine is also an inhibitory neurotransmitter \cite{Lynch2004} and is involved in cytoprotection and immune system function \cite{Razak2017}.
 Glycine forms three well-known polymorphs from solution called the $\alpha$ (space group: P2$_1$/n), $\beta$ (P2$_1$), and $\gamma$ (P3$_1$) polymorphs; thermodynamically, $\gamma$-glycine is the the most stable, but $\alpha$-glycine tends to be the form that crystallizes from solution at neutral pH and ambient atmospheric pressure \cite{Bushuev2017, Boldyreva2003, Yani2012, Boldyreva2021}.
 Several other high-pressure polymorphs have been discovered \cite{Boldyreva2021, Bull2017}, but they are not typically observed at atmospheric pressures or temperatures.
 For performing the WTmetaD \cite{PRL2008WTMetaD} simulations of glycine, we use a similar OP library as urea, with one major exception: the pair entropy $S(r)$ is swapped for the orientational pair entropy $S(r,\theta)$ \cite{piaggi2018predicting}.
 The angles used for calculating $S(r,\theta)$ are those given in Fig.~\ref{fig:ang-def}(b).
 For glycine, the first intramolecular vector is defined as that from the N-terminal nitrogen to the C-terminal carbon atom; the second intramolecular vector starts at the alpha-carbon C$_{\alpha}$, and ends at the R-group hydrogen atom H$_{\alpha}$.

 In contrast to urea, we find it necessary to include $S(r, \theta)$ in the OP library because, without it, reversible nucleation events are not observed (data not shown).
-We postulate that this increased importance in the case of glycine is due simply to $S(r,\theta)$ being a two-body term and, hence, a first-order order correction to the excess entropy of a fluid \cite{Prestipino2004, Baranyai1989} compared to the entropy of an equivalent ideal gas.
+We postulate that this increased importance in the case of glycine is due simply to $S(r,\theta)$ being a two-body term and, hence, a first-order correction to the excess entropy of a fluid \cite{Prestipino2004, Baranyai1989} compared to the entropy of the equivalent ideal gas.
 Since glycine is more massive and zwitterionic, as well as possessing a stronger dipole moment, it is less ideal in the liquid phase compared to urea and, therefore, it is to be expected that it will possess more excess entropy compared to urea, making it necessary to place $S(r, \theta)$ and not just $S(r)$ in the OP library.

 For the preliminary round of WTmetaD, we bias along $S(r,\theta_1)$ and $S(r,\theta_2)$ since these OPs were found to give the best sampling from the OP library.
-This 400ns preliminary simulation is described in detail in the SI.
+This 400ns preliminary simulation and its SPIB analysis is described in detail in the SI.
 As with urea, the trajectories of the OPs from this preliminary simulation are used as input data for training SPIB.
+Also in the SI are projections of the metadynamics bias onto the ($\bar{\theta}_1$, $\bar{\theta}_2$) space, where it can be seen that using the SPIB RCs greatly enhances the amount of bias deposited, and hence the amount of sampling, of regions of ($\bar{\theta}_1$, $\bar{\theta}_2$) space where the glycine polymorphs of interest reside.
+This result provides support for using the SPIB RCs as the biasing coordinates over the hand-picked orientational entropies.